 TIP #1: For BC residents, an annual pass is about the same price as single admission, which then makes the cost a great deal.

-TIP #2: If you purchase an annual pass in December, visit just after Christmas one year, come again in the summer, and then take in the lights one more time just before Christmas the following year.
+TIP #2: If you purchase an annual pass in December, you can visit just after Christmas one year, come again in the summer, and then take in the lights one more time just before Christmas the following year.
 Do that and you’ll get more than your money’s worth!

 TIP #3: Available at Christmas time are family memberships which make admission even more affordable (and which aren’t normally available at other times of the year).